marttp/MealDiner/README.md

 - `GET /tables/:id/orders` - Get list of menu on specify table
 - `GET /tables/:id/orders/:order_id` - Get specify item for order id in that table
 - `POST /orders` - Order new food.
+Accept multiple menus.
 Table specify in payload.
 Also, random cooking time internally on backend
 - `DELETE /tables/:id/orders/:order_id` - Delete specify item for order id in that table

 For smoother in simulation, additional endpoint